datajerk/ctf-write-ups/downunderctf2020/return_to_whats_revenge/README.md

 However there's a simpler way that does not require having to emit RAX (e.g. heap location from brk).

-> I initially read this as a blacklist, and started on readv, openat, writev.
-Lost sometime.
-Pay attention.

 ## Exploit development